Morning, Tuesday, 14th January 2025

 It is bringing together stakeholders and policymakers to discuss priorities and next steps in light of the Government reintroducing the Football Governance Bill, which aims to establish an Independent Football Regulator (IFR) and support the financial sustainability of football clubs in England’s top five leagues.

-The agenda includes a focus on the expected scope of the regulator, with discussion on the safeguarding of club assets, backstop powers to intervene in revenue distribution, operation of a licensing system and increased fan engagement in daily operations.
-Delegates will assess the powers of the IFR, with Ministers in September reportedly examining options for oversight of parachute payments, as well as potential intervention in ticket prices and kick-off times.
+The agenda includes a focus on the scope of the regulator, with discussion on the safeguarding of club assets, the expansion of backstop powers to intervene in revenue distribution and parachute payments, and operation of a licensing system.
+Delegates will assess strengthened provisions for increased fan engagement, including requirements for consultation on matters such as ticket prices, strategic direction and club heritage.

-Sessions will bring out latest thinking on club ownership and governance, alongside priorities for improving the Owners’ and Directors’ Tests and the potential impact on future investment in English football.
-We also expect discussion on the scope and direction of policy relating to the proposed Football Club Corporate Governance Code, including the way forward for mandating compliance and annual reporting, as well as the potential for introducing standards around equality, diversity and inclusion, athlete welfare, and environmental sustainability.
+Sessions will bring out latest thinking on club ownership and governance, alongside priorities for the operation of new Owners’ and Directors’ Tests and the potential impact on future investment in English football.
+We also expect discussion on the scope and direction of policy relating to the proposed Football Club Corporate Governance Code, including the way forward for mandating compliance and assessing new requirements for clubs to publish equality, diversity and inclusion reports.

 Delegates will examine issues around the remit and role of the independent regulator and its relationships and coordination with existing league, national and international football governing bodies, after UEFA warned ministers in September against what they termed government interference in sporting competition.
 Priorities for ensuring independence and regulatory transparency will be discussed, as well as regulatory intervention in the suitability of new club owners.